Rules for FreeCell

 Interesting Facts

-- The game was originally programmed on the PLATO system at the University of Illinois.
+- The game was originally written for the PLATO system at the University of Illinois.

-- FreeCell is considered an NP-complete problem in computer science.
+- FreeCell is classified as an NP-complete problem in computer science.

-- Research shows FreeCell can help identify individuals with memory problems.
+- Research suggests FreeCell may help in identifying individuals with memory difficulties.

 Common Mistakes to Avoid

-- Filling all free cells too early: This severely limits your options for further moves.
+- Filling all free cells too soon: This cuts your options significantly and makes it hard to keep moving.

-- Forgetting the value of empty columns: An empty column is often more valuable than a free cell.
+- Underestimating empty columns: An empty column is often more useful than a free cell.

-- Moving cards to foundations too early: Sometimes you need these cards later in the game.
+- Moving cards to foundations too early: You may need those cards again before the game is over.

-- Not planning ahead: Since all cards are visible, you should always think several moves ahead.
+- Not thinking ahead: Since all cards are visible, there is no reason not to plan several moves in advance.

-- Building sequences that are too long: This can block access to important cards.
+- Building sequences that are too long: This can trap cards you need to reach later.